MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/configuration/default-values.md

 The Liquid Options and Markdown Options pages in this guide for the `liquid` and `kramdown` sections.

-For [Permalink][] page for more info on `permalink`.
+See the [Permalink][] page for more info on `permalink` field.

 [Permalink]: {{ site.baseurl }}{% link cheatsheets/jekyll/templating/permalinks.md %}

 Set show directory listing to true if you want Jekyll server to list files and directories if an index file is absent.
+This is not so useful, as normally you'd have an index page otherwise the page is not styled.
+Also this only applies to local Jekyll.
+A use for this field would be when you are developing and you don't yet have a menu to access all your pages, so then you can explore all your pages in a directory view.